- Middle East & Iran

 What is FCNL’s basic position on the Israeli-Palestinian Conflict?

 FCNL supports the right of Israelis and Palestinians to self-determination and security in their own homeland.
-FCNL urges the United States to press for an end to Israel’s occupation of the Palestinian territory and to support a two-state solution rooted in international law.
+FCNL urges the United States to press for an end to Israel’s occupation of the Palestinian territory and to support a just and peaceful solution rooted in international law.

 What is FCNL’s position on BDS (Boycott, Divestment, Sanctions) against Israel?

 FCNL does not take a position on the international movement for boycotts, divestment, and sanctions against Israel and its associated consumer and shareholder advocacy campaigns.
-FCNL’s mandate is to constructively influence policy change through lobbying, and we have not seen such opportunities arise through BDS-related initiatives in Congress.
+FCNL’s mandate is to constructively influence policy change through lobbying rather than consumer and shareholder advocacy.
+See more on FCNL's neutral position on BDS here.

 What is FCNL’s position on U.S. military aid to Israel?